Granite vs. Quartz: How to Decide Which Is Best for Your Countertops

 Maintenance and Repairs for Quartz and Granite Countertops

-Maintenance/Repairs: With proper annual re-sealing, granite is very resistant to stains.
+Because granite is a porous material, it needs to be resealed every year.
+With a proper seal, granite countertops are very resistant to stains.
 Minor scratches or dings in granite can be filled in with color-matching epoxy or resin from the home improvement store, but professional installers should repair cracks larger than an ice cube.
-Quartz is a nonporous material, which allows it to repel coffee, oil, and even food coloring without sealing.
-Damaged quartz is trickier to repair and should always be done by a professional.

-Installation/Price: Both granite and quartz should be installed by a professional.
-They are extremely heavy and difficult to handle.
-Also, cutting holes for the sink is no easy task.
-Granite prices have started to go down, making the upfront price of quartz slightly higher.
-Over enough time, however, reduced maintenance expenses may be enough to offset the price difference.
+Both granite and quartz countertops should be installed by a professional, as they are extremely heavy and difficult to handle.
+Additionally, cutting holes for the sink is no easy task.
+Granite and quartz countertops are priced similarly per square foot, each with a price range starting at about $80.
+High-quality quartz countertops might cost up to $140 per square foot, while granite can cost up to $175 or more.
+The price depends on the color, pattern, and surface treatments the stone receives.
 In either case, slab remnants can save big money if your countertop is small enough.